Selective serotonin reuptake inhibitor: Risk of death

-A 2017 meta-analysis found that antidepressants including SSRIs were associated with significantly increased risk of death (+33%) and new cardiovascular complications (+14%) in the general population.
+A 2017 meta-analysis found that antidepressants, including SSRIs, were associated with significantly increased risk of death (+33%) and new cardiovascular complications (+14%) in the general population.
 Conversely, risks were not greater in people with existing cardiovascular disease.

 Pregnancy and breastfeeding

 SSRI use in pregnancy has been associated with a variety of risks with varying degrees of proof of causation.
-As depression is independently associated with negative pregnancy outcomes, determining the extent to which observed associations between antidepressant use and specific adverse outcomes reflects a causative relationship has been difficult in some cases.
+As depression is independently associated with negative pregnancy outcomes, determining the extent to which observed associations between antidepressant use and specific adverse outcomes reflect a causative relationship has been difficult in some cases.
 In other cases, the attribution of adverse outcomes to antidepressant exposure seems fairly clear.

 SSRI use in pregnancy is associated with an increased risk of spontaneous abortion of about 1.7-fold.
 Use is also associated with preterm birth.
 According to some researches, decreased body weight of the child, intrauterine growth retardation, neonatal adaptive syndrome, and persistent pulmonary hypertension also was noted.

 A systematic review of the risk of major birth defects in antidepressant-exposed pregnancies found a small increase (3% to 24%) in the risk of major malformations and a risk of cardiovascular birth defects that did not differ from non-exposed pregnancies.
 Other studies have found an increased risk of cardiovascular birth defects among depressed mothers not undergoing SSRI treatment, suggesting the possibility of ascertainment bias, e.g. that worried mothers may pursue more aggressive testing of their infants.
-Another study found no increase in cardiovascular birth defects and a 27% increased risk of major malformations in SSRI exposed pregnancies.
+Another study found no increase in cardiovascular birth defects and a 27% increased risk of major malformations in SSRI-exposed pregnancies.

-The FDA issued a statement on July 19, 2006, stating nursing mothers on SSRIs must discuss treatment with their physicians.
-However, the medical literature on the safety of SSRIs has determined that some SSRIs like Sertraline and Paroxetine are considered safe for breastfeeding.
+The FDA stated on July 19, 2006, that nursing mothers on SSRIs must discuss treatment with their physicians.
+However, the medical literature on the safety of SSRIs has determined that some SSRIs, like Sertraline and Paroxetine, are considered safe for breastfeeding.

 Neonatal abstinence syndrome

-Several studies have documented neonatal abstinence syndrome, a syndrome of neurological, gastrointestinal, autonomic, endocrine and/or respiratory symptoms among a large minority of infants with intrauterine exposure.
-These syndromes are short-lived, but insufficient long-term data is available to determine whether there are long-term effects.
+Several studies have documented neonatal abstinence syndrome, a syndrome of neurological, gastrointestinal, autonomic, endocrine, and/or respiratory symptoms among a large minority of infants with intrauterine exposure.
+These syndromes are short-lived, but insufficient long-term data are available to determine whether there are long-term effects.